-The vCenter Server Appliance contains an instance of vCenter Server.
-The appliance Management API gives you programmatic access to manage the management elements of your data center.
+The vCenter Server Management API gives you programmatic access to manage the management elements of your data center.

 About ESXi

 Each instance of ESXi includes management agents and the VMware hypervisor layer, which runs several virtual machines.
 Each virtual machine contains a guest operating system, such as Windows or Linux, capable of running IT or user applications.